aallam/aallam.github.io/_posts/2026-07-28-v8-memory-and-the-node-event-loop.md

 jemoji:
 ---

-Reference notes for myself on two things that turn out to be one thing: how V8 lays out memory and collects garbage, and how Node decides what runs next.
-They meet at a single point, which is that a garbage-collection pause and a blocked event loop are the same stall seen from two angles.
+Reference notes for myself on how V8 manages memory and how Node decides what runs next.
+The two meet on the JavaScript thread: a garbage-collection pause delays callbacks just as a long piece of synchronous code does.
+That pause is different from the event loop waiting for I/O when it has no callbacks ready to run.

 Two interactive animations do most of the explaining.
 Each has a guided tour you can step through beat by beat, plus a free mode where you fire operations and watch them move.